flyingcloud4156/flyingcloud-4156-project/README.md

 <code>bash final_api_tests_fixed.sh</code>

+**Note: API tests are run manually and are not automated in the CI pipeline.** This is because API tests require:
+- A running database instance (MySQL) with specific test data
+- A running Spring Boot application server
+- Authentication tokens that expire and need to be refreshed during test execution
+- Complex state management across multiple API calls (e.g., creating users, then using their tokens)
+- Manual verification of complex workflows that are difficult to automate in a CI environment

+While these tests could theoretically be automated in CI, it would require setting up database containers, managing application lifecycle, and handling authentication state, which adds significant complexity.
+The bash scripts provide a practical way to test the complete API workflow manually while still being automated in execution.

 Before using bash scripts to test,we've also used Postman to test some APIs ,you can access the test cases here: https://swjy1412-6196945.postman.co/workspace/Jinyi-Wang's-Workspace~67097b2f-bdc0-4997-8ef5-9b20805b25b5/collection/49421217-e21193f8-cfc5-4f6b-bef2-d9b136d6f83d?action=share&source=copy-link&creator=49421217
 However due to authentication and database issues, this test cases are not easy to be replicated on local machines, so we switched to using bash scripts.